-To govern its own affairs, in particular, in teaching and research in accordance with its obligations as a HEI, consistent in its relationship with its validators, Newman University and York St John University
+To govern its own affairs, in particular, in teaching and research in accordance with its obligations as a HEI, consistent in its relationship with its validating university, Newman University.

 To maintain academic standards and independence of judgement

 2. FMC Staff